By 2003 I could wait no longer and even though it meant replacing all my lenses as well as buying a camera I had to move

 Most of my work in theatres, concerts and in documenting arts events takes place in relatively low light, so the faster the lens the better chance I have of being able to get pictures.
 In more recent years the quality of high ISO settings on cameras has improved considerably but in the early part of this century anything above 800 ISO was noisy.

-I have since added two cameras to my kit.
+I have since added three cameras to my kit.

 I bought a Canon 40d as an upgrade.
 It is better in low light and has a 10 megapixel APS-C chip.
-When one of my original 10d cameras started to show signs of failing I bought a Canon 30d (8 megapixel) body as a replacement.
+When one of my original 10d cameras started to show signs of failing I bought a very cheap Canon 30d (8 megapixel) body as a replacement.
 Both of these cameras were purchased second-hand for a fraction of the cost of my first 10d.

 All my cameras are fitted with the optional battery packs, both to extend the battery life and to add size and weight to the camera.

 High megapixel count is not important to me as nothing I shoot is ever intended to be printed very large.